Patterson S. Weaver III

 In 2011, Patterson took his experience as a felony prosecutor into private practice, working as a Criminal Defense Attorney for a fairly large local firm, where he represented clients in cases ranging from high level felonies to municipal court speeding tickets to pursuing and defending against protection orders.

 Patterson left the firm in late 2012 to open his own law practice, Patterson Weaver Law, LLC, where he can better limit his caseload to address the individiual needs and situations of each infividual client.
-Patterson currently enjoys representing clients in all manner of criminal cases, and has expanded his practice to include Estate Planning, Wills, Trusts, Tenant-Landlord Law, and various other matters.
+Patterson currently enjoys representing clients in criminal and dui defense, personal injury, and probate administration/litigation.

 Patterson is dedicated to tailoring his representation to the needs of each individual client, and would look forward to the opportunity to speak with you about your own legal issues.
 If Patterson Weaver is unable to help you with your particular issue, he will help you find someone that can.

 We have not found any instances of professional misconduct for this lawyer.